 About 20 minutes after taking a stim-packed supplement, the blend hijacks your nervous system to help you power through the exercise program and get the results you're aiming for.

 And caffeine isn't the only culprit here.

-Most of the pre-workout ingredients will power your workout, but they'll most likely cause insomnia, that's why is a good idea to take pre-workout supplements when feeling tired.
+Most pre-workout supplements will give your exercise session an energy boost, but they tend to cause insomnia.
+That is why it is recommended to take pre-workout supplements when feeling tired.